Find out the trends driving Home & Garden eCommerce sector growth and discover our top tips for success.

 The home and garden eCommerce sector is set to explode over the next few years.
 Brands are stepping up from what was traditionally bricks and mortar stores, embracing the opportunities that come with an omnichannel or pure-play online presence.

-Digitization and new technologies, such as personalization software, play a strong role in all this.
+Digitization and new technologies, such as website personalization tools, play a strong role in all this.
 By offering automation and process optimization, they enable brands to scale at unprecedented rates.

 The sector boasts an estimated CAGR of 16% between 2018 and 2022, outshining the CAGR of 5.3% projected for the entire retail industry by over 10%.
 According to a Forrester Research report, housewares alone will overtake computers as the third largest product category in the retail market by the end of 2020.
 It’s a truly pivotal time for the sector.